GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 using UnityEngine; // References to Unity internal namespaces are added next. using UnityEngine.UI; using UnityEngine.InputSystem;
-using RootName.Core; // References to namespaces internal to the game are added last.
+using RootName.Core; // References to namespaces internal to the application are added last.

 // All scripts must have a namespace:
 // - Namespaces should have RootName as the root